ericholscher/ericholscher.com/site/blog/2017/dec/2/breaking-cliques-at-events.rst

 The rule is simply stated:

-    **For every year you have attended the event, you must meet that many new people each day.**
+    **For every year you have attended the event, you should try to meet that many new people each day.**

 An example makes it clear:

-    If you have attended this event for *three years*, you must meet *three new people* each day.
+    If you have attended this event for *three years*, you should try to meet *three new people* each day.

 .. seealso:: My post on the :ref:`pac-man-rule` for another useful event rule